 I’ve already got a college degree.
 Why won’t that do?

-Pennsylvania law requires specific education – the Real Estate Fundamentals and Real Estate Practice courses – be completed and successfully passed before you can receive a sales person’s license.
+Pennsylvania law requires specific education – the Real Estate Fundamentals and Real Estate Practice courses – to be completed and successfully passed before you can receive a salesperson’s license.
 State law also requires that licensees hold a high school diploma or its equivalent.

 The exception (hey, what would life be without exceptions?) is if you are a practicing attorney in Pennsylvania.
 If so, you should read this.